1stofhername/Phase1-Project/README.md

 ## Setup

+1.If JSON-server is not already installed, run <code>npm install -g json-server</code> in terminal to install JSON-server

-1. Initialize the json server by opening terminal and navigating to the folder containing the project files.
+2. Initialize the json server by opening terminal and navigating to the folder containing the project files.

-2. While inside the project folder, type <code>json-server --watch db.json</code>
+3. While inside the project folder, type <code>json-server --watch db.json</code>

-3. To start the program, launch the index.html file in the web browser of your choice.
+4. To start the program, launch the index.html file in the web browser of your choice.

 ## Usage